-Stories of the Sea Come Alive at the Wellington Maritime Museum
+Discover the Vibrant Tales of the Sea at the Wellington Maritime Museum

-• Interactive exhibits at Jack's Boathouse allow visitors to engage directly with maritime activities, like steering ships and hauling cargo.
+• Interactive exhibits allow visitors to engage with maritime activities, such as steering ships, offering a hands-on connection to seafaring heritage.

-• Holographic displays dramatize Māori myths, enhancing the cultural narratives associated with the sea.
+• Holographic displays dramatize Māori myths, enriching the cultural narratives tied to the sea and local history.

-• Educational programs, including 'Titanic: Frozen in Time,' connect students with maritime themes, fostering a deeper understanding of ocean stories.
+• Educational programs connect visitors with maritime themes, fostering a deeper understanding of Wellington’s ocean stories through engaging content.

 Captivating Museum Overview

-Nestled in the historic Bond Store building on the Wellington waterfront, the Wellington Museum offers a captivating journey through the city's maritime and social history.
-Established in 1972, it began as the Wellington Maritime Museum, showcasing the region's rich maritime heritage.
+Nestled in the historic Bond Store building on the Wellington waterfront, the Wellington Museum offers a fascinating journey through the city’s maritime and social history.
+Originally established in 1972 as the Wellington Maritime Museum, it focused on the region’s seafaring legacy.
+It transferred to Wellington City Council in 1989, became the Museum of Wellington City & Sea in 1999, and was renamed Wellington Museum in 2015 after extensive restoration.

 Engaging Exhibitions to Explore